‘YR’ Spoilers For The Week Of Sept 4: Victor-Nick Feud Flares Up, Phyllis Confesses, Sharon Talks To Alice

 Sharon Interrogates Alice

 Sharon (Sharon Case) arranges a meeting with Alice (Tamara Clatterbuck).
 She hopes to obtain evidence and clues that back up her suspicions that Alice is involved in the sex ring.
-She is also hoping to obtain information that could help her to save Crystal (Morgan Obenreder) from her captors.
-Of course, Shaorn will have to interrogate Alice carefully to avoid antagonizing her by openly suggesting she is linked with a sex trafficking ring.
+She is also hoping to obtain information that could help her save Crystal (Morgan Obenreder) from her captors.
+Of course, Sharon will have to interrogate Alice carefully to avoid antagonizing her by openly suggesting she is linked with a sex trafficking ring.

 Abby Gains New Insight Into Zack

-Y&R spoilers for the week of September 4 tease that Abby (Melissa Ordway) obtains a new insight into her boyfriend Zack (Ryan Ashton).
-Her new insight will eventually lead to uncovering Zack’s involvement in the sex ring operating in Genoa city.
+Y&R spoilers for the week of September 4 tease that Abby (Melissa Ordway) obtains a new insight into her boyfriend, Zack (Ryan Ashton).
+Her new insight will eventually lead to uncovering Zack’s involvement in the sex ring operating in Genoa City.
 Abby has invested Newman Enterprises funds in Zack’s dating app.
 She does not suspect that the app is being used as a cover for the sex ring.

 ‘The Young And The Restless’ Spoilers: Victor Confronts Ravi – War Brewing Over Ashley? https://t.co/mRABA7dWTV